Medical Affairs Manager – Breast Cancer

 - Prior experience of the pharmaceutical industry

-- Prior experience in a Medical Affairs role – a minimum of 2-years for exceptional candidates is expected.
+- Prior experience in a Medical Affairs role with a minimum of 18 months experience as a final signatory/AQP is expected for exceptional candidates.

 So, what’s next?